ATL-WDI-Exercises/project-vagabond/README.md

 You will be evaluated on the following measures:

-1. Project workflow
+1. **Project workflow**
-  - frequent commits with good commit messages
+  - Frequent commits with good commit messages
-  - effective use of branches
+  - Effective use of branches
-  - planning to avoid excessive merge conflicts
+  - Planning to avoid excessive merge conflicts
-  - deliberate approach - routeside-in, logical progress from skateboard to car
+  - Deliberate approach - routeside-in, logical progress from skateboard to car
-  - the code is your original code
+  - The code is your original code
-1. Execution
+2. **Execution**
-  - to what degree does your app fulfill the user stories?
+  - To what degree does your app fulfill the user stories?
-  - code is clean
+  - Code is clean
-  - follows good naming conventions
+  - Follows good naming conventions
-  - code is free of obvious errors and bugs
+  - Code is free of obvious errors and bugs
-  - code demonstrates good problem solving
+  - Code demonstrates good problem solving
-  - code is DRY
+  - Code is DRY
-1. Technical requirements
+3. **Technical requirements**
-  - full CRUD for cities
+  - Full CRUD for cities
-  - custom HTML, CSS, and JavaScript (using the asset pipeline)
+  - Custom HTML, CSS, and JavaScript (using the asset pipeline)
-  - deployed to heroku
-  - commenting (optional)
+  - Commenting (optional)
-1. Creativity
+4. **Creativity**
-  - polished appearance
+  - Polished appearance
-  - personalized spin, not just a template
+  - Personalized spin, not just a template
+5. **Deployment and Functionalit**
+  - Deployed to Heroku
+  - Working application that would be make your client satisfied